 3. Share your goal with others

 Informing a few friends or family members of your goal can help you reach it, experts say.
-For some people it may work to announce their plan on social media -- and even invite others to join in and report back on their progress..
+For some people it may work to announce their plan on social media — and invite others to join in and report back on their progress.

 “That’s where I think ‘dry January’ has kind of caught on,” Wakeman said.
 “If you publicly state you’re going to do something, you’re more likely to stick with it than if you keep it to yourself.”